SpinalHDL/SpinalWorkshop/src/main/scala/workshop/pwm/spec.md

 ## Description
 Component that generate a PWM which is controllable by using an APB bus.

+This lab will introduce :
+- Data structure and  buses (Bundle)
+- Conditional statments (switch)
+- Functionality groups (Area)

 ## Component interfaces

 | name | direction | type | description |